OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 The form consists of:

 .
-The usal binder items:
+The usual binder items:

     - the description of the computing environment: a repo-to-docker-style git repo+branch+...

     - the file/url to open on startup